PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 prev-page: /projects
 prev-page-name: Projects
 topic-list: Gameplay Systems, World Design, Game Jams
-description: Shadow Falls is a puzzle game built around an innovative, multi-object shadow puzzle system.
-Created in Unity for Texas Game Jam, Shadow Falls was lauded for its novel tech and charming narrative.
+description: <span class="book-title">Shadow Falls</span> is a puzzle game built around an innovative, multi-object shadow puzzle system.
+Created in Unity for Texas Game Jam, the game was lauded for its novel tech and charming narrative while other areas, such as its world design, left room for improvement.
 preview_img: /assets/gifs/shadowfalls-preview.gif
 engine: Unity(C#)
 role: Programmer & Designer